tiagomoraismorgado/tiagomoraismorgado/README.md

-and darkness into light. that means, i also practice theurgy, and white magick, in order to emanate light and turn it into shade, which means that i also practice thelema. hermetic orders and secret societies? no one needs that, specially when you have SAP consultancy and automation. read books on esotericism, listen to podcasts, and listen to music. no one needs more then that
+and darkness into light. that means, i also practice theurgy, and white magick, in order to emanate light and turn it into shade, which means that i also practice thelema. hermetic orders and secret societies? no one needs that, specially when you have SAP consultancy and automation. occult elite groups and scientology? you only need the internet. read books on esotericism, listen to podcasts, and listen to music. no one needs more then that

 <img src="https://i.pinimg.com/736x/c2/94/9e/c2949e5ebb8caa10259788edf975c7f6.jpg"></img>